Waves-Matter/simple_rag_implementation_chatbot/README.md

 ## Running the Application

-For easy instalation You can clone the repository.
+For easy installation You can clone the repository.
 This can be done by:
 ```
 git clone https://github.com/Waves-Matter/ChatBot.git
 ```